rasterio/rasterio/docs/topics/masks.rst

 corresponding data elements are valid.
 Other elements are invalid, or *nodata* elements.

-The other kind of mask is Numpy's `masked array <http://docs.scipy.org/doc/numpy/reference/maskedarray.generic.html>`__ which has the inverse sense: `True` values in a masked array's mask indicate that the corresponding data elements are invalid.
+The other kind of mask is a :class:`numpy.ma.MaskedArray` which has the inverse sense: `True` values in a masked array's mask indicate that the corresponding data elements are invalid.
 With care, you can safely navigate convert between the two mask types.